Who is impacted by Year-End Information Returns?

 How to Implement?

-As you gather data, review issues, make decisions and get your information returns ready to report 2019 activity and prepare your information returns, consider the following:
+As you gather data over the year, review issues, make decisions and get your Information Returns ready to report 2019 activity and prepare your information returns for year-end, consider the following:

 - Do your workpapers indicate the origin of your initial data?

 - Do you have a flow chart that details the location of your data sources and how they are used in the tax and information reporting process as well as the withholding and depositing process?